 Reflect on how you contributed to positive change, which aligns with the college/program's values.
 Show your dedication to creating social impact and how you can contribute to the campus community.

 Facing challenges can bring growth.
 Think of a tough time you overcame and how it made you stronger.
 Share the lessons, resilience, and positive changes you got from it.
-This shows you can handle tough situations and develop personally, qualities colleges like.
+This shows you can handle tough situations and develop personal qualities colleges like.

 Cross-cultural friendships broaden your perspective.
 Talk about how these friendships expanded your view of the world and influenced your educational goals.